 The next important factor to take into consideration is the size and dimension of your rainwater harvesting system.
 This includes knowing how much water (weight) your gutters can withstand.
-This would help you determine the weight and size of your rain chain as you don’t want a rain chain whose weight exceeds the weight of the gutter.
+This would help you determine the weight and size of your rain chain, as you don’t want a rain chain whose weight exceeds the weight of the gutter.
 Adding such weight to the weight of the water in the gutters can cause your rainwater harvesting system to crash.
-It is therefore important to replace your drain pipe with a rain chain of equal or even lesser weight.
+It is, therefore, important to replace your drain pipe with a rain chain of equal or even lesser weight.

 Another important factor when choosing your rain chain is the height of the chain.
 If you are using it as a part of your RWH system, then the ideal height for the rain chain would be that height which allows it to comfortably sit in or anchor to your cistern or barrel.
-If the rain chain is not being used as a component of a rainwater harvesting system, then, it is also important to secure your rain chain on the ground to ensure efficiency
+If the rain chain is not being used as a component of a rainwater harvesting system, then it is also important to secure your rain chain on the ground to ensure efficiency

 Storing Rain Water

 Depending on the area in which you are and the volume of water you plan to harvest, having a cistern or other storage tank to store harvested rainwater is highly recommended.
-Depending on the type of rain chain you plan to use, your storage tank can be a barrel, galvanized tub or stone drum with a hose inserted for easy use.
+Depending on the type of rain chain you plan to use, your storage tank can be a barrel, galvanized tub, or stone drum with a hose inserted for easy use.

 It is also important to consider the location of the rain chain before deciding on what design you want.
 This is because different designs have unique characteristics.
 For example, the cup rain chain rarely causes splashes as the water is captured by the cups on the chain.
 This makes this type of rain chain ideal for areas close to doors, windows, and walkways.
-In addition, considering the location is also of importance when choosing your rain chain.
+In addition, considering the location is also important when choosing your rain chain.
 Areas with high winds or rainfall require heavier rain chains pinned to the storage tank to maximize efficiency.

 Types of Rain Chains